Why are there so many potholes?

 Another cause is heavy lorries driving on roads not built for such large vehicles.
 They gradually damage the surface and can even make the road lumpy.
 Potholes aren’t just bad for your car, they can also be dangerous.
 In 2018, there were 8 people killed and 170 seriously injured because of problems with the road surface.

 Potholes are not very common on motorways or large A roads.
 These roads are usually well built and cared for.
 But there are 346,000km (215,000 miles) of smaller roads – that’s over 8 times the circumference of the globe!
 The maintenance is paid for by local government, but the money usually only pays to fill the existing potholes and is not enough to improve the road surface.
-As a result, most local roads are only resurfaced once every 67 years.
-It is estimated that it would cost nearly £10bn to carry out all the road repairs that are needed in England and Wales alone.

-Councils can only repair potholes that they know about.
+Of course, councils can only repair potholes that they know about.
+To report a pothole: